simcript/pano/README.md

 ## The Bag

 `Bag` (`Pano\Foundation\Bag`, extending `Pano\Kernel\BaseBag`) is Pano's
 lightweight, chainable key/value container.
-You already met it as `$request->attributes`.
+You already meet it as `$request->attributes`.
 You can also use it anywhere you need structured data.

 It behaves like an array — it implements `ArrayAccess`, `IteratorAggregate`,